huggingface/blog/gradio-5-security.md

 Then, we worked closely with Trail of Bits to identify mitigation strategies for each of these risks.
 Gradio’s simplicity and ease of use, while beneficial for developers, also presented unique security challenges, as we didn’t want developers to need to set up complex security measures like CORS and CSP policies.

-By the end of the collaboration, we fixed all of the security risks that were identified by Trail of Bits and all of these fixes, validated by Trail of Bits, are included in the Gradio 5.0 release.
+By the end of the collaboration, we fixed all of the security risks that were identified by Trail of Bits.
+All the fixes were validated by Trail of Bits, and are included in the Gradio 5.0 release.
 While it is impossible to prove the absence of security vulnerabilities, this is a major step in giving reassurance that your Gradio apps are safe.

 ### **Major findings**